Hydeon-git/Tech-Design-Document/docs/README.md

 #### Graphics
 The screen resolution, tile size and camera view should be documented here in a few lines specifying its characteristics.

+What visual style the game will have?
+Describe the visual techniques what will be used.
+Which particles will be used on the game?

 #### Audio
 Specify what music or sound will be heard in what moment on the game.